BTS: A Comprehensive Benchmark for Tie Strength Prediction: Tie Strength Pseudo-Label Techniques

 The early work related to tie strength often relies on feedback from users who agree to participate in a survey~\cite{petroczi2007measuring, gilbert2009predicting}.
-However, this approach heavily relies on the feedback quality and is hard to generalize to large-scale social networks.
-In recent years, researchers have started to develop different methods to assign labels of tie strength based on different application scenarios.
+However, this approach heavily depends on the quality of feedback and is hard to generalize to large-scale social networks.
+In recent years, researchers have developed different methods to assign labels of tie strength based on different application scenarios.
 Most of the efforts in this direction can be roughly categorized into three categories:

-\begin{itemize}[leftmargin=*] \item \textbf{Direction-based Definitions:} As suggested in ~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}, a ``strong tie'' can be understood as a bidirectional/reciprocal relationship between users, as it would imply that the users know each other. \item \textbf{Score-based Definitions:} Another approach is to assign tie strength labels based on the score between users.
+\begin{itemize}[leftmargin=*] \item \textbf{Direction-based Definitions:} As suggested in ~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}, a ``strong tie'' can be understood as a bidirectional/reciprocal relationship between users, as it implies users know each other. \item \textbf{Score-based Definitions:} Another approach is to assign tie strength labels based on the score between users.
 For example, ~\cite{liu2020new} proposed assigning tie strength based on rating scores (which represent the level of trust between buyers/sellers) exchanged between anonymous users in the Bitcoin networks. \item \textbf{Frequency-based Definitions:} Many works also assign tie strength labels based on frequency-related information.
 For instance, ~\cite{zhuang2021modeling, jones2013inferring, xiang2010modeling} all consider tie strength through the lens of how frequently users interact. \end{itemize}